 d) The volume of fresh water received from other Petrobras System units is recorded in the "Third-party (Utilities and other sources)" category based on the defined calculation method.

-b) The volumes of condensate recovered in thermal cycles, of recirculated cooling water, and of reclaimed water reinjected for secondary and tertiary oil recovery purposes are not included.
+e) The volumes recorded for reuse do not include the condensate recovered in the thermal cycles, recirculated cooling water, and reclaimed water reinjected for secondary and tertiary oil recovery purposes.

 f) Fresh water inflow and outflow for open circuit cooling is not included.
 In 2017, we used 30.9 million m3 of fresh water for this purpose.